I - Self Realisation and Non-Duality

 Figure 26: Non-Dualistic Perception

 Separation and duality are learning experiments.
 The Self becomes identified with the false ego-self in order to experience duality – to experience life from a different, separate, non-unified perspective.
-When we have learnt all we can from separation and duality we will naturally return to unity and non-duality (i.e. Self-realisation).
+When we have learnt all we can from separation and duality we will naturally return to unity and non-duality (i.e. Self-realisation / enlightenment).

 The Mechanics of Self-Realisation

-Figure 27 shows the relationships between the authentic personality and the true-Self, the true-Self and the false-self, and the false-self and the ego-personality.
+Figure 27 shows the relationships between the authentic personality, the true-Self, the false-self and the ego-personality.
 The numbered blocks at the bottom of the diagram correspond to the following numbered points:

 1. Collectively, the mind, heart and body constitute the authentic personality.

-2. (Prior to enlightenment) the true-Self is the core of the authentic personality.
+2. The true-Self is the core of the authentic personality.

 3. But the true-Self has lost sight of its true nature and believes it is the false-self (self-image).